 Directory: Parks, gardens and open spaces: Sutcliffe Park

-The central area of the park - that is, around the flood water collection area - was declared a Local Nature Reserve in 2006.
+The central area of the park - around the flood water collection area - was declared a Local Nature Reserve in 2006.

-Learn more about Green Flag parks in Royal Borough of Greenwich on http://www.royalgreenwich.gov.uk/greenflag
+Learn more about Green Flag parks in Greenwich at http://www.royalgreenwich.gov.uk/greenflag

 Find out more about the park's three running routes: